Ayush0316/KnockoutZone/AppUi/src/components/Background/Background.readme.md

+---

-# Background & Effects Guide (Markdown Version)
+# Background & Effects Guide (Updated for Brighter PS Shapes)

 ## 1. Global Animated Background

-The animated background is a global component that runs once and persists across all pages. **Do not add it to individual pages.**
+The **animated PS shapes background** is a global component that runs once and persists across all pages.
+**Do not add it to individual pages.**

 **Implementation in `App.js`:**